-I love the International Cheese Awards, it’s a great opportunity to try lots of new cheeses and to see what I like and what I probably wouldn’t try again.
+The International Cheese Awards is a great opportunity to try lots of new cheeses and to see what I like and what I probably wouldn’t try again.
 I spent quite a lot of time visiting the trade stands.
 I made a bee-line for the Lactalis stand which featured familiar household names such as Galbani, President and Seriously Strong Cheddar.

 Joe Hurd was on hand to give cooking demonstrations throughout the day and to talk about his love of Anglo-Italian cookery.
 We chatted about Galbani Parmesan which is an iconic brand in Italy.
 It’s matured for 9 months and is sweet and dense and used predominantly as a seasoning in Italy.

 I asked Joe how he likes to serve Parmesan and his answer quite surprised me.
 Joe said that Parmesan barbecues really well with garlic and Italian sausage.
 Apparently it grills really well and doesn’t melt like a cheddar style cheese might.
 Sounds delicious!
 In Cyprus I’ve had Parmesan with honey as a dessert, so it really is a surprisingly versatile cheese.